geoffdavis/geoffdavis.github.io/about.md

-I'm probably about as close to a full-stack engineer as you can get, from digging holes in the desert to install seismometers, to writing datalogger importing code, to running the backhaul data networks.
+I'm probably about as close to a full-stack engineer as you can get, from digging holes in the desert to install seismometers, to writing datalogger interface code, to running the backhaul data networks.

+I'm one of the maintainers of the Antelope Contributed software repository.